lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/next-steps.md

 prevstep: removing-cmd
 ---

 Congratulations!
-You've completed the Adding Commands tutorial.
+You've completed the Adding a Command tutorial.

 This was the second of three basic tutorials introducing Ares code.
 The next is [Creating a Plugin](/tutorials/code/create-plugin).